jguidoux/kubernetes-setup-tutorial/dashboard/README.md

 ```shell script
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/aio/deploy/recommended.yaml
 ```
 the kubernetes UI is secured with Role Bases Access Control (rbac).
-We will add the authorization.
-To follow [the official documentation](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md), we will create an `admin-user` which will be authorize to access to the dashboard.
+Add add the authorization.
+To follow [the official documentation](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md), You will create an `admin-user` which will be authorize to access to the dashboard.

 __IMPORTANT__: Make sure that you know what you are doing before proceeding.
 Granting admin privileges to Dashboard's Service Account might be a security risk.